 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for nursing aides, orderlies, and attendants, a category which includes CNAs, will grow by 21% between 2012 and 2022.
-The BLS also reported that the median annual salary for nursing assistants was $25,100 in 2014.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for CNAs will grow by 18% between 2014 and 2024.
+The BLS also reported that the median annual salary for nursing assistants was $25,710 in 2015.